clojens/clj-workflow-template/README.md

 variable for easy testing (schema and data files are in resources/)).
 * Start a webserver at port 8080.
 This can be changed from within the system-dev function.

+## Requirements
+This example requires datomic to be installed.
+Everything else should "just work."
+Edit the datomic part of the example to use the database of your choice.

 ## Usage